-Explanations of 1.
-Once the general debate and consideration of the texts have been concluded, explanations of vote may be given before the final vote, provided that a request to do so has been submitted to the President before the beginning of this vote.
+1. Once the general debate and consideration of the Explanations of vote texts have been concluded, explanations of vote may be given before the final vote, provided that a request to do so has been submitted to the President before the beginning of that vote.